Samsung to make premium Galaxy S23 smartphones in India

 The development comes a day after Finance Minister Nirmala Sitharaman announced removal of duty on import of camera lens, which is one of the key unique selling propositions of Galaxy S series smartphones.

+“Galaxy S23 Ultra comes with Samsungs most advanced camera system, tailored for nearly any lighting conditions and engineered to render incredible detail.
+Galaxy S23 Ultra boasts a new 200 MP Adaptive Pixel sensor that captures epic moments with incredible precision,” the statement said.

+Samsung has doubled the capacity of main camera sensor in Galaxy S23 Ultra series to 200 megapixel compared with Galaxy S22 Ultra while retaining 100 times space zoom alongwith 10 times optical and digital zoom features.

-The phone will come with five sets of cameras with camera sensors in the range of 12-200 megapixel.
+The phone will come with five sets of cameras with camera sensors in the range of 12 megapixel to 200 megapixel.

+Samsung has priced Galaxy S23 series 2.7-30 per cent higher compared to Galaxy S22 Ultra smartphones.

 The company said it had recorded 1.4 lakh bookings for Galaxy S22 smartphones even before close of the pre-bookings on March 10, 2022.